crzysdrs/gb-rs/README.md

 Make sure to have access to the ROMs that you have legally acquired and an optional boot ROM.
 Build instructions are for Ubuntu.

+NOTE: It does not currently save/load game save files.
+This feature is easy to add but will distract from future development.

 ```
 $ apt-get install libsdl2-gfx-dev
 $ cargo run $YOUR_ROM